 The new core curriculum general education requirements will go into effect with the entering class of 2018.

-Courses proposed to satisfy core requirements will be ratified by the Newcomb-Tulane Curriculum Committee and the Newcomb-Tulane College faculty.
+Courses proposed to satisfy core requirements will be ratified by the Newcomb-Tulane Curriculum Committee.

 Note: creative writing courses cannot be used to satisfy the writing proficiency requirement.

 Learning Outcomes – Courses that fulfill these requirements will require the student to demonstrate their proficiency in writing through the following objectives:

 For Tier-2 Writing Classes, the above objectives plus:

 Newcomb-Tulane College expects all students to demonstrate they think with rigor and precision and can use formal or mathematical models for logical reasoning and objective analysis.
 Students will display basic quantitative literacy at a minimum.